orangehill/bootstrap-session-timeout/README.md

 Default: `'Stay Connected'`

-This is the text shown to user via Bootstrap warning dialog after warning period in the Kepp Alive button.
+This is the text shown to user via Bootstrap warning dialog after warning period in the Keep Alive button.

 **keepAliveUrl**